braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/miscellaneous.md

 {% endraw %}

-{% alert important %} This sequence has a `break` tag in the primary conditional statement.
+{% alert important %} This sequence has a `{% break %}` tag in the primary conditional statement.
 This causes the loop to stop when a match is found.
-If you want to display many or all matches, remove the `break` tag. {% endalert %}
+If you want to display many or all matches, remove the `{% break %}` tag. {% endalert %}

 ## Create an Upcoming Event Reminder

-**Goal:** Allow users to set up upcoming reminders based on custom events.
-The example scenario allows a user sets a reminder for a policy renewal date that is 26 or more days away, where reminders are sent 26, 13, 7, or 2 days before the policy renewal date.
+This use case allows users to set up upcoming reminders based on custom events.
+The example scenario allows a user to set a reminder for a policy renewal date that is 26 or more days away, where reminders are sent 26, 13, 7, or 2 days before the policy renewal date.

 {% raw %}